-Assetto Corsa 2 was officially confirmed last week by Digital Bros’ in their 2021 corporate report.
-Details about AC2 other than its release date are currently unknown, but we can try and predict how many cars will be on offer.
+Assetto Corsa 2 is officially in development.
+Details other than its release date are currently unknown, but we can try and predict the Assetto Corsa 2 car list.

 Assetto Corsa Competizione and the original Assetto Corsa both had a good selection of cars available to race.
 So, will AC2 build on this?
-We’ve got everything you need to know right here!
+We’ve got everything you need to know about the Assetto Corsa 2 car list right here!

 Unlike tracks, cars are extremely difficult to predict because there are so many possibilities.
 At the moment, we don't even have any screenshots nor gameplay to go off.
 We can go off the racing series that are within ACC, though, to give a more general view of which cars we can expect.